autay27/inksync/content/blog/silvine-paper/index.md

 The A4 is for lecture notes, and it's a full year old.
 I like to draw on my lecture notebook covers, and this one was a doodle with paint markers inspired by _The Darkangel Trilogy_, one of my favourite science-fantasy series[^2].
 The 9x7 is my current drafting notebook.
 The cover has grease spots from when I decided to do some writing in the kitchen.

 The cover is another unique thing about Silvine paper notebooks - all the ones I've seen are cardstock with this 'name and subject' box in the middle which powerfully brings to mind a school workbook.
 They make prettier stuff too, but I think it's a nice change to be able to buy notebooks that do not have a luxury feel at all.
-It takes the pressure off a bit.
+It takes the pressure off.

 Friendly paper indeed.